MicrosoftDocs/sdk-api/sdk-api-src/content/endpointvolume/nn-endpointvolume-iaudioendpointvolumecallback.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IAudioEndpointVolumeCallback
+ - endpointvolume/IAudioEndpointVolumeCallback
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - Endpointvolume.h
 api_name:
  - IAudioEndpointVolumeCallback
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IAudioEndpointVolumeCallback interface

 ## -description

 The <b>IAudioEndpointVolumeCallback</b> interface provides notifications of changes in the volume level and muting state of an audio endpoint device.
 Unlike the other interfaces in this section, which are implemented by the WASAPI system component, an EndpointVolume API client implements the <b>IAudioEndpointVolumeCallback</b> interface.
 To receive event notifications, the client passes a pointer to its <b>IAudioEndpointVolumeCallback</b> interface to the <a href="https://docs.microsoft.com/windows/desktop/api/endpointvolume/nf-endpointvolume-iaudioendpointvolume-registercontrolchangenotify">IAudioEndpointVolume::RegisterControlChangeNotify</a> method.